 If you make this homemade nut and seed butter, be sure to leave a comment below.
 Love to know how you enjoyed!
 Thank you!

 Mixed Nut Butter (with seeds)

 - 1 cup unsalted almonds

 - 1 cup unsalted cashews

-- Combine peanuts, almonds, cashews, sunflower seeds and pumpkin seeds in processor and blend for about 10-15 minutes, stopping to scrape sides with rubber spatula as necessary.
+- Combine peanuts, almonds, cashews, sunflower seeds and pumpkin seeds in a food processor and process for about 10 to 15 minutes (or until smooth and everything is combined), stopping to scrape sides with a rubber spatula as necessary.

-- Once mixture is smooth, add chia seeds, sesame seeds and salt and blend for about 1 more minutes.
-Pour into mason jars and store in fridge.
-Enjoy!
+- Once mixture is smooth, stop and add chia seeds, sesame seeds and salt.
+Process for about 1 more minute.

 - Portion into a storage jar, cover, refrigerate and enjoy within 2 weeks.
 Yields about 2 cups.

 Nutrition estimate (if provided) is based on 1 Serving.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.

 A note on times provided: appliances vary, any prep and/or cook times provided are guidelines only.